Andalucía: The Best of Southern Spain

 As if planting a cross into its religious heart, this grand cathedral was built in the middle of the mosque.
 Taking two centuries to complete, the cathedral is a glorious mix of Gothic, Renaissance, and Baroque styles.

-A statue actually called Saint James the Moor-Slayer stands next to the altar.
+A statue actually called "St. James the Moor-Slayer" stands next to the altar.
 Sword raised as usual, James is busy conquering Muslims.

 Other art is less provocative.
 The Baroque-era choir stalls are made of New World mahogany.
-With exquisite carving, it's considered one of the masterpieces of 18th-century Andalucían Baroque.
+With exquisite carving, it's considered one of the masterpieces of 18th-century Andalusian Baroque.

 In the 10th century, when a minaret stood where the bell tower stands today, Córdoba was arguably Europe's greatest city.
-It was a cultural capital; it had probably more than ten times the population of Paris.
-Imagine the city, with paved streets, lit at night by oil lamps, piped in running water, hundreds of mosques, palaces, and public baths.
+It was the cultural capital, with over ten times the population of Paris.
+Imagine the city, with paved streets, lit at night by oil lamps, piped-in running water, hundreds of mosques, palaces, and public baths.

 To learn more, I'm joined by my friend and fellow tour guide, Isabel Martinez.

-Rick: So Jews, Christians, and Muslims all living peacefully here?
+Rick: So Jews, Christians, and Muslims, all living together peacefully here?

 Isabel: Yes, certainly.
 It worked out during certain times, especially during the 10th century.

-Isabel: Well, that's what most of the people think, but I think it's more correct to say it was one culture with three religions because at the end all the people here talked the Arabian language, cooked the same dishes, and wore the same clothes.
+Isabel: Well, that's what most of the people think.
+But I think it's more correct to say it was one culture with three religions, because at the end, all the people here talked Arabian language, cooked the same dishes, and wore the same clothes.

-Isabel: Notice how nice and fresh the little streets are, Rick?
+Isabel: Notice how nice and fresh these little streets are, Rick?

 Rick: It feels cool.